Philosophers busts on the terrace of Achillion palace, Corfu, Greece.

 Other course requirements

-Admissions tests: MLAT (including Philosophy section).
+Admissions tests: MLAT (including Philosophy section)

-Written Work: One/two pieces
+Written Work: None

 Admissions statistics*